Automotive, fleet and Coronavirus – what to doFinance

 What does that mean to your business fleet?

-Even if you wanted to renew your fleet now, the lockdown and resulting uncertainty on new vehicle supply are likely to make that difficult.
+Even if you wanted to renew your fleet, uncertainty around lockdowns and new vehicle supply are likely to make that difficult.
 More likely is that you will need to carefully manage the continuity of your current fleet while we all ‘weather the storm’ together.
 At the same time, you need to prepare to be ready for business once we arrive on the other side of this uniquely challenging global event.

-Two immediate measures you should consider are outlined here.
+Two measures you should consider are outlined here.

 - Extend rather than renew your vehicle contracts